suabochica/react-nanodegree/react_native/04_navigation/04_slbenitezd_notes.md

 The return value of passing an object into `createStackNavigator` is a component as well, and we can render it as such!

 `Stack Navigator` and `Tab Navigator` often go hand-in-hand.
 Since they each return components, you'll often see one nested within the other.
 Let's see this in action as we implement this into UdaciFitness!

+## Summary
+React Navigation's Stack Navigator is another customizable navigation option based on adding and removing new screens to a stack.
+Its API is similar to that of the Tab Navigator; it takes in an object that defines all screens, then returns a component.
+Since both the Stack Navigator and the Tab Navigator both return components, a common practice is to nest these navigators within one another.

+In the next section, we'll take a look at the Drawer Navigator, in which screens are switched from a drawer that pops out from the side of the screen!